-- Pedagogy with Adapted Physical Education
+- Physical Education and Adapted Physical Education (formerly Pedagogy)

 Kinesiology is an umbrella term; in its most basic form, it is a study of human movement.
 Kinesiology has many subsets, including, but not limited to: Sport and Exercise Physiology, Sports and Exercise Psychology, Biomechanics, Sports Nutrition, Pedagogy, Adapted Physical Education, Motor Behavior, Coaching, Sports Administration/Management, Outdoor Recreation, Athletic Training, and sport/exercise activities.